carsonSgit/SpaceScavenger/README.md

 # 🌌 Space-Scavenger 🕹️

 >[!IMPORTANT]
-> I developed this game as my Programming 1 Final Project, please don't judge my skill based off of this..
+> I developed this game as my Programming 1 Final Project (Fall 2021), please don't judge my skill based off of this..

 Welcome to **Space-Scavenger**, a simple console-based game where you navigate through space, collect crystals, and avoid dangerous space debris.
 Challenge your reflexes and see how many crystals you can collect before time runs out! 🚀💎